guzmanvig/forty-jekyll-theme/career.md

 	<h4 style="display: inline-block; float: right;  text-align: right;" >August 2015 - March 2018</h4>
 	<h4>Assistant Engineer and Mathematics Assistant Professor</h4>
 	<dd>
-		<p>Assistant professor of <strong>Analysis</strong> and <strong>Linear Algebra</strong> courses of the Mathematics Department, giving lectures and grading projects and tests, over the course of 5 semesters.
+		<p>Assistant professor of undergraduate <strong>Analysis</strong> and <strong>Linear Algebra</strong> courses of the Mathematics Department, giving lectures and grading projects and tests, over the course of 5 semesters.
 Assistant in the Electrical Department in a project that aimed to design and develop an autonomous platform to remotely sense water quality.
 Designed and developed part of the micro-controller's firmware in <strong>C</strong>.</p>
 	</dd>
 	<hr />